dyfet/busuto/FEATURES.md

 ## sync.hpp

-This introduces scoped guards for common C++17 HPX task synchronization classes and adds some special wrapper versions for sempahores.
-The golang-like ModernCLI wait group is also provided for HPX threads.
-The use cases for golang waitgroups and the specific race conditions they help to resolve apply equally well to detached HPX threads.
+This introduces scoped guards for common C++17 and C++20 thread synchronization primitives.
+I also provide a golang-like wait group.
+The use cases for golang waitgroups and the specific race conditions they help to resolve apply equally well to detached C++ threads.

 ## system.hpp

 Just some convenient C++ wrappers around system handles (file descriptors).
 It may add some process level functionality eventually, too.
 It is also meant to include the hpx init functions and be a basic application main include.
+The low level handle system is socket and tty aware, making system streams in streams.hpp also aware.

 ## threads.hpp

 Convenent base header for threading support in other headers.

-## timer.hpp

-This is a timer system that takes advantage of the ability of HPX to spawn off thousands of threads cheaply.
-Rather than using an execute queue of lambdas on a single OS timer thread each timer has it's own detached HPX thread instance for both one shot and periodic tasks.
-These are executed as functional expressions thru templating so the compiler can also optimize the call site.
+A common thread class is used based on std::jthread.
+As the BSD libraries do not include jthread, a built-in substitute is offered for those platforms.

 ## linting